E-ideals in exponential polynomial ring: Introduction

-In the last years a new impulse to the study of exponential structures, and in particular of exponential polynomials, originated from work of Zilber on a possible axiomatization of the complex exponential field.
-Some axioms are expressed in terms of zero sets of systems of exponential polynomials.
-Using Zilber's axioms and purely algebraic and geometrical arguments, properties known for exponential polynomials over $\mathbb C$ have been extended to exponential polynomials and systems of them over the E-fields identified by Zilber, see for example \cite{null}, \cite{shapiro}.
-Vice versa, using methods and results from diophantine geometry many instances of one of Zilber's axioms involving exponential polynomials have been shown to be true for the ring of exponential polynomials over $\mathbb C$, see \cite{marker}, \cite{mantova}, \cite{DFT1}, \cite{DFT2}.
+In recent years, a new impulse to the study of exponential structures, and in particular of exponential polynomials, originated from work of Zilber on a possible axiomatization of the complex exponential field.
+Some axioms have been formulated in terms of zero sets of systems of exponential polynomials.
+Using Zilber's axioms and purely algebraic and geometrical arguments, properties known for exponential polynomials over $\mathbb C$ have been extended to exponential polynomials and systems of them over the E-fields identified by Zilber, see for example \cites{null, shapiro}.
+Vice versa, using methods and results from Diophantine geometry many instances of one of Zilber's axioms have been shown to be true for exponential polynomials over $\mathbb C$, see \cites{marker, mantova, bayskirby, DFT1, DFT2}.
+Further contributions in this direction can be found in the very recent publications \cite{Arsla} and \cite{Gall}.

-Given an exponential ring $R$, an exponential ideal (or E-ideal for short) is an ideal $I$ of $R$ such that, for every $a \in I$, $\exp(a) - 1 \in I$; equivalently, an E-ideal is the kernel of a homomorphism of exponential rings with domain $R$ (see \S\ref{sec:E-ideal} and \cite{macintyre}).
-As Macintyre pointed out some of the fundamental results true in polynomial rings fail in the E-rings of exponential polynomials, e.g. Hilbert Basis Theorem.
-Indeed, the E-ring of exponential polynomials over $\C$ (and also over $\R$) is not Noetherian since the E-ideal $I = (E(\frac{x}{2^n}) - 1)_{n \in \N}^E$ is not finitely generated, see also \cite{MAC_free, HRS, terzo}.
-As stated in \cite{macintyre} $(\C, E)$ is not Noetherian with respect to the exponential Zarisky topology where the basic closed sets are the zero sets of exponential polynomials over $\C$.
-On the contrary, $(\R, E)$ is Noetherian as topological space in the exponential Zarisky topology (see~\cite{tougeron}).
+Given an exponential ring $R$, an exponential ideal (or E-ideal for short) is an ideal $I$ of $R$ such that, for every $a \in I$, $E(a) - 1 \in I$; equivalently, an E-ideal is the kernel of a homomorphism of exponential rings with domain $R$ (see \S\ref{sec:E-ideal} and \cite{macintyre}).
+A source of inspiration for this work is differential algebra, where people study (among other things) differential ideals of the ring of differential polynomials $\C\{X\}.$ In that context, it is known that maximal differential ideals are prime.
+Moreover, one of the most important result is Ritt-Raudenbush Theorem, asserting that there is no infinite ascending chain of radical differential ideals (and therefore $\C^n$ with the Kolchin topology is a Noetherian space) \cite{Kolchin}.

+We show that for exponential algebra the situation is quite different.
+As Macintyre observed, some of the fundamental results true in polynomial rings do not hold in the E-rings of exponential polynomials, e.g., Hilbert Basis Theorem.
+Indeed, the E-ring of exponential polynomials over $\C$ (and also over $\R$) is not Noetherian since the E-ideal $I = (E(\frac{x}{2^n}) - 1)_{n \in \N}^E$ is not finitely generated, see also \cites{MAC_free, HRS, terzo}.
+As stated in \cite{macintyre} $(\C, E)$ is not Noetherian with respect to the exponential Zariski topology where the basic closed sets are the zero sets of exponential polynomials over $\C$.
+On the contrary, $(\R, E)$ is Noetherian as topological space in the exponential Zariski topology (see~\cite{tougeron}).